-Group Group functions/central departments
+Group fund Group functions/central departments

-Sales countries Financ Accou Sales Buying Production Expansion Marketing Communications & Press HR Sustainability Security IT Logistics
+Sales countries Finance/ Accounts Sales & Marketing Buying Production Expansion Communications & Press HR Sustainability Security IT Logistics

-Country 1 < ^ ^
+Country 1 < ^ A ^ A ^ >

-Country 2 ~ -
+Country 2 ← -

-Country 3 < &gt;
+Country 3 ~ -

-Country 4 < &gt;
+Country 4 - -

-Country 5 -
+Country 5 - -

-Etc \ 1 - 1 - $\downarrow$
+Etc \ • \ \ + V Y • V V

 \ Those responsible for Group functions are members of the executive management team.
-In addition to the functions mentioned above and the Managing Director, the areas of Business development.
-IR and New Business are also included in the executive management team.
+In addition to the functions mentioned above and the Managing Director, the areas of IR, New Business and Brand are also included in the executive management team.